guido1993/wolfie-keyboard/README.md

 # Wolfie Keyboard

-This is a Windows Phone 8.0 app meant to bring Wolfram Alpha (www.wolframalpha.com) functionalities on Windows Phone.
+Wolfie Keyboard is a Windows Phone 8.0 app meant to bring Wolfram Alpha (www.wolframalpha.com) functionalities on Windows Phone.
 The app went live early 2014 and retired 2 years later from the Store following direct "kind, unmotivated complains" from WolframAlpha LLC itself, right after their official app went live.

 It totalized roughly 100k downloads, overall.